Ritchie Blackmore: 1970s

-The first studio album from Purple's second line-up, In Rock (1970), signalled a transition in the band's sound from progressive rock to hard rock, with Blackmore and Lord having heard bands such as Vanilla Fudge, as well as Led Zeppelin's debut album.
+The first studio album from Purple's second line-up, In Rock (1970), signalled a transition in the band's sound from progressive rock to hard rock.

 This "Mark Two" line-up featuring rock singer Ian Gillan and bassist Roger Glover lasted until mid-1973, producing four studio albums (two of which reached No. 1 in the UK), and one live double album.
 During this period, the band's songs primarily came out of their jam sessions, so songwriting credits were shared by the five members.
 Blackmore later stated, "I didn't give a damn about song construction.
 I just wanted to make as much noise and play as fast and as loud as possible."

 Guitarist Steve Vai was more complimentary about Blackmore's role in developing song ideas: "He was able to bring blues to rock playing unlike anybody else."